JeroenDeDauw/NameAllTheThings/README.md

 # Name All The Things

-A naming mod for Supreme Commander: Forged Alliance Forever.
+A naming mod for [Supreme Commander: Forged Alliance Forever][FAF].

+## Installation

 To install, place the "NameAllTheThings" folder into your "Supreme Commander Forged Alliance\Mods" folder.
+If you got an archive, such as a zip, make sure you extraxt it.
+Placing the zip in the mod folder will not work.

+## Configuration

 You can configure the names that show up by editting the text at the top of `modules\nameunits.lua`.
+The names cannot contain the quotation marks placed in front and after them and need to be followed by a comma, except for the last name in a list, which should not be followed by a comma.

+## Updates and contributing

+You can find the latest version of the mod on the [Name All The Things GitHub project][GitHub], which is also the place where you can file issues, post feature request, and submit patches.

-## Changelog
+## Release notes

 ### Version 2.0 - 2016-04-16